pinkpong111/governance-rules-theory/README.md

 Internal rules begin contradicting each other without resolution.
 The agent or layer loses the ability to produce consistent outputs across similar inputs.
 In the single-agent case, this manifests as self-contradictory behavior within a context window — the agent responds differently to structurally identical situations with no logged reconciliation.

-**Real-world mapping:** Catastrophic Forgetting (CF) in LLMs — when fine-tuning on new tasks causes previously stable rule representations to degrade.
-Li et al. (EMNLP 2024) show that CF is directly linked to loss landscape sharpness: steep loss landscapes produce brittle rule representations that collapse under new domain pressure, which is structurally equivalent to θd calibration failure under a rapidly shifting domain.
-The "spurious forgetting" variant (ICLR 2025) is particularly relevant: performance drops that reflect task alignment loss rather than true knowledge loss — the consistency index falls even though the underlying capacity remains.
+**Structural analogue:** Catastrophic Forgetting (CF) in LLMs is structurally consistent with Consistency Collapse: fine-tuning on new tasks produces the kind of rule coherence degradation that I < τ2 is designed to detect.
+Li et al. (EMNLP 2024) find that loss landscape sharpness is associated with brittle representations under new domain pressure — compatible with the prediction that non-stationary domains produce oscillating θd without convergence.
+The "spurious forgetting" variant (ICLR 2025) — performance drops reflecting alignment loss rather than knowledge loss — is structurally analogous to the distinction between I falling (local coherence) and Ic falling (meta-rule contradiction).

 | Governance signal | Meaning |
 |---|---|